NDIS Price Guide 2020-21 - effective 1 July 2020

 For more information, refer to the Price Guide and Support Catalogue and the coronavirus (COVID-19) FAQs for participants and providers.

 The NDIA sets price limits for some supports to ensure they provide value for money for participants.

-Changes to prices are updated to respond to market trends and changes in costs and are generally identified through an Annual Price Review.
-The Annual Price Review is undertaken by the NDIA in the lead up to a new financial year, with any new prices outlined in an updated price guide, effective 1 July each year.
+Changes to prices are updated to respond to market trends and changes in costs and are generally identified through an Annual Price Review, with any new prices outlined in an updated price guide, effective 1 July each year.

 The Pricing Reference Group helps guide NDIS price regulation activities and decisions.

 Refer to the Annual price review page for the latest updates.